Screening for Prostate Cancer

 How often should I get a PSA Screening?

 Recommended testing intervals can vary among physicians and healthcare institutions, as well as being dictated by a patient’s risk factors.
-But we do advocate that men adhere to their follow-up testing appointments, given that a continuous rise in PSA level may be a sign of prostate cancer, even at levels lower than the 4.0 ng/mL level often used as the threshold for “elevated.”
+But we do advocate that men be screened according to American Cancer Society guidelines (above) and adhere to their follow-up testing schedules, given that a continuous rise in PSA level may be a sign of prostate cancer, even at levels lower than the 4.0 ng/mL level often used as the threshold for “elevated.”

 How do I prepare for a PSA Screening?